Tennessee Dog Breeder Licensing Requirements

 Quick Summary

-Regulatory Agency: Tennessee Department of Agriculture (dog/cat dealers); Tennessee Department of Commerce and Insurance (proposed commercial breeder licensing under SB 2513)
+Regulatory Agency: Tennessee Department of Agriculture (general animal welfare); Tennessee Department of Commerce and Insurance (proposed breeder registration); USDA APHIS (federal oversight)

 Who Needs a License in Tennessee?